FAQ: Airport Response to COVID-19

 We have compiled everything you need to know about the Airport and its response to the pandemic on our website.
 Visit cltairport.mediaroom.com/keep-it-rockin for information as well as resources from the Centers for Disease Control and Prevention, Mecklenburg County Health and others.

 For information specific to your flight, including mask requirements, please contact your airline directly.
 Resources to help you plan can be found at www.cltairport.com/airport-info/airlines.
-Check your flight status here https://www.cltairport.com/flights or on the CLT app available through the Apple store or Google Play.
+Check your flight status here https://www.cltairport.com/flights or on the CLT app available through the Apple Store or Google Play.

 Why isn’t the Airport enforcing social distancing?

 Airports everywhere are struggling with this.
 Charlotte Douglas, as American’s second-largest hub, is busier than some airports right now.
-An airport cannot restrict the numbers of people who come inside.
+An airport cannot restrict the number of people who come inside.
 Your flight is likely full or near capacity, and they all must come inside as well.
 With well over 350 arrivals and departures a day (down from a normal 1,600), that’s still a lot of people.
 What works for one airport’s COVID response may not work for another.

 So, what are you doing to help people social distance?

 CLT is asking passengers to help by changing their behaviors.
 Work together to create distance between yourself and others.
 While some airports have blocked off seating to force social distancing.
-If CLT blocked seats in the boarding areas, for example, families and groups that have quarantined together and are traveling together would be forced to separate.
+If CLT blocked seats in the boarding areas, for example, families and groups that have been quarantined together and are traveling together would be forced to separate.
 A hold room that can seat 150 people waiting to board a 300-seat flight would most unable to sit.
-For those people who cannot stand for long periods or have disabilities this could be problematic.
+For those people who cannot stand for long periods or have disabilities, this could be problematic.

-TIP: Don’t rush up to line up for your flight at first call for boarding.
+TIP: Don’t rush up to line up for your flight at the first call for boarding.
 Stay seated or wait a short distance away until most people have boarded.
 This way you can stand back from the crowd.
 If your boarding area is crowded, see if there is nearby seating or standing room.